 Student Services: Center for African American Students, College Program for Students with Autism Spectrum Disorder, Career Services, Counseling Center, Health Services, H.E.L.P.
-Program, Security/Escort Service, Tutoring, Women’s Center, Student Resource Center, Writing Center
+Program, Security/Escort Service, Tutoring, Women’s and Gender Center, LGBTQ+ Office, Student Resource Center, Writing Center

-Housing and Residence Life: 3 freshman halls, 7 upper class halls, 2,560 total capacity
+Housing and Residence Life: 3 freshman halls, 6 upper class halls and 1 residential apartment community for graduate students

 Cars: All students are permitted to have cars and may purchase a university parking permit.

 National Student Exchange Program: 200 colleges within the U.S. and Canada

 Services: Student Legal Assistance, Student Engagement and Community, Veteran and Military Support